 Oz Winery, Wamego: Opened in 2007; hand-crafted wines with varieties of red, white, blush, dessert and sparkling (15 miles east on Highway 24 to Kansas Hwy 99, south half-mile to 417 Lincoln Ave.).

-Prairie Fire Winery, Paxico: Officially founded in 2008; handcrafted wines … white/red approaching 20 labels (20½ miles east on Interstate 70 to Exit 335, half-mile south on Snokomo Road).
+Prairie Fire Winery, Paxico: Officially founded in 2008; handcrafted brews, red and white wines nearly 20 labels.
+Located 20½ miles east on Interstate 70 to Exit 335, half-mile south on Snokomo Road.

-Smoky Hill Vineyards and Winery, Salina: Wine production since 1991 (60 miles west on Interstate 70 to Exit 250A, 5.7 miles south to Magnolia Road, Exit 90).
+Smoky Hill Vineyards and Winery, Salina: Family owned wine production since 1991 (60 miles west on Interstate 70 to Exit 250A, 5.7 miles south to Magnolia Road, Exit 90).

 Wyldewood Cellars Winery, Paxico: Small, family-owned business began in 1995; Paxico location one of four statewide (19 miles east on Interstate 70 to Exit 333).